The Interview Process: What to Ask a Contractor Before You Let Them Into Your Home

 Michael Ch: A contractor who hesitates at that question is telling you something.
 Any legitimate contractor in New York will give you that number without blinking.
 It’s public information.
 It should be on their estimate, their contract, their business card.

 In New York City, a Home Improvement Contractor license is required by law for any renovation work valued at $200 or more.
+There are no exceptions for small jobs, and no grace period for first-time violations for the homeowner who hired someone without one.
 Beyond the license, ask for current certificates of general liability insurance and workers’ compensation, and ask to be named as an additional insured on the policy.

 Michael Ch: Without that, if someone gets hurt on your job site, the liability question gets complicated very quickly.
 In an occupied apartment building, where common areas and neighboring units are involved, that’s not a theoretical risk.